spring-projects/spring-data-build/README.md

 - Configure "Artifactory Maven 3" task
 - Goals to execute `clean (dependency:tree) install -Pci`
 - A nightly build can then use `clean (dependency:tree) deploy -Pdistribute` to publish static resources and reference documentation

+## Additional build profiles

+- `spring4` - Configures the Spring version to be used to be the latest 4.x release version.
+- `spring4-next` - Configures the Spring version to be used to be the next 4.x snapshot version.
+- `querydsl-next` - Configures the Querydsl version to be used to be the next available snapshot version.